Member of the WIDA Consortium since 2010.

 Test Preparation and Training

 Individual test administrators must be trained in its administration and have agreed to maintain the security of test questions.
 Test administrators are required to go through training if they have not previously done so.
 Your district testing coordinator or EL coordinator will be tracking electronically who has completed the screener training.
 Districts then set their own rules on how often test examiners should go through training again.
 DESE recommends that examiners look through the training each year as a refresher, even if they are not required to re-train.
-To participate in training, log into the WIDA website, go to your My Account & Secure Portal page, look under “Screener Test Materials & Training” and click on the button that says WIDA Screener Online and complete the training modules.
+To participate in training, log into the WIDA Secure Portal, select Assessment Training, and locate the appropriate screener training course.
+Click on Course Details.
+Click the button to enroll in the course to enter and complete the training.

-There are four training courses available on the WIDA website.
+There are six training courses available in the WIDA Secure Portal.
 Test examiners are only required to take the training course for the assessments that they are giving.
-Test examiners are required to take complete the training courses each year.
+Test examiners are required to complete the training courses each year.
 District Test Coordinators or EL Coordinators should be sure to track the training status of all test examiners.
-This can be done on the User Account Management & Training Status Lookup screen.
+This can be done on the Certification Report screen.

 NOTE: It is not required to take the Paper-Based training if you have students in grades 1-3 that will take the writing domain on paper and the rest of the assessment online.